You can find out more about each of our Trustees below.

 Laurence’s research interests include the physical and mental health needs of people with learning disabilities, and also the needs of older adults with learning disabilities and their family carers.
 Laurence has also focused on the health promotion needs of young people and adults with learning disabilities as well as their family / paid carers.

 During the course of his professional career in social work, John worked for a number of local authorities in Scotland, culminating with the post of Director of Social Work and statutory Chief Social Work Officer with Dumfries and Galloway Council from 2007 until his retirement from public service in 2013.
+After moving to Northern Ireland, John worked as an independent social worker and adviser to public bodies and not for profit organisations.
+He also served on the committee of the Northern Ireland Association of Social Workers from 2015 until 2017, when he retired from social work practice.
 His professional interests and expertise relate to supports and services for disabled adults, accounting for more than half of his social work career.

 Gerardine Cunningham is a Social Worker who has 38 years’ experience working for the statutory sector.
 She has mainly worked within the field of Physical, Sensory and Brain Injury Services both as a practitioner and manager.
 She has carried responsibility for Education and Training in both social work and social care in one of the Health and Social Care Trusts.

 She has spent 5 years as a regulator of social work education and training in the Northern Ireland Social Care Council and has worked closely with the social care sector as the Northern Ireland representative for the Sector Skills Council for social care.
 She completed her career in the DHSSPS as a professional advisor in the Office of Social Services.